EliasRetzlaff/text_compare/README.md

-color_mixer
+text_compare
 ============

-This program has various functions to determine color combinations and averages for the primary colors.
+This program compares a list of texts/documents through multiple functions and returns two texts with the highest similarity score and counts the  amount of times words appear in a document.

 What I learned
 ============
-- working with infiles
+- working with .strip, .lower(), .endswith()
-- importing databases
-- creating outfiles
+- accessing external files